Small Dogs, Lots of Love

 Acute or Chronic

-Typically, pancreatitis is referred to either as acute or chronic, respectively meaning it either occurred quickly and then lasts for days or it has lasted months or sometimes years.
+Typically, pancreatitis is referred to as either acute or chronic, respectively meaning it either occurred quickly and then lasts for days or it has lasted months and sometimes years.
 Dogs can experience both types of pancreatitis and some breeds are more likely to develop it than others.
-Most common are acute cases, i.e., your pet finds leftover hot wings in the trash can from the night before.
+Most common are acute cases result from a pet finding leftover hot wings, steak fat, etc. in the trash can.
 High fat and/or spicy foods can shift the pancreas into overdrive, producing digestive enzymes before it’s supposed to.

 Immediate attention is the best plan of action.
 The longer you wait to get treatment the higher the chance that hospitalization will be necessary.
 In order to allow the pancreas to rest and heal, oral foods will need to be stopped and IV fluid therapy will need to be started.
 Antibiotics and pain medication will also be given to treat your dog’s specific symptoms.
 Most dogs will be hospitalized for several days while these treatments are being administered.
 Oral food will slowly be reintroduced as your dog starts feeling better and the symptoms of pancreatitis resolve, but typically a low-fat diet is recommended for dogs who have ever had pancreatitis.